oracle-livelabs/apex/apex-professional-hol22/8-create-pages/8-creating-pages.md

 In the next lab, you will understand the behaviour of the **Doctor Appointments Made Easy!** application through hands-on activities.
 You will also perform various tasks to understand the workflow and automation implemented in the application.

 ## Acknowledgements

 - **Author(s)** - Roopesh Thokala, Senior Product Manager & Ananya Chatterjee, Consulting Member of Technical Staff.
-- **Last Updated By/Date** - Ankita Beri, Product Manager, June 2024
+- **Last Updated By/Date** - Ankita Beri, Product Manager, December 2024